Pyroboomka/antdfield/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Todo
+Made this installable package.
+But I don't know how to do this :)
 ### Why?
 Because formik is nice, and I got tired of rc-form.
 ### How?